oberstet/SRDP/eds/README.md

 ## Introduction

-An SRDP host maintains a database of electronic datasheets (EDSs).
+A SRDP host maintains a database of electronic datasheets (EDSs).
 Besides general information, an EDS describes the **register map** of an *adapter* or a *device* in a computer readable form.
 Each EDS is uniquely identified by a URI.

-Using the EDS and in particular the register map description contained in the EDS allows the SRDP host to make use of the specific functionality exposed via the adapter or device registers - automatically and without further manual configuration.
+Using the EDS - and in particular the register map description contained in the EDS - allows the SRDP host to make use of the specific functionality exposed via the adapter or device registers - automatically and without further manual configuration.

 ## EDS File Format

-An EDS is provided as a JSON encoded file.
+An EDS is provided as a *JSON* encoded file.
 The core structure of the JSON contained in an EDS is as follows:

 	{
 	   "uri":   <A string with an URI (HTTP scheme) identifying the EDS>,